qcjx96/qcjx96.github.io/_posts/2025-03-24-US-CA-trade-war.md

 <small>Data from <a href="https://ised-isde.canada.ca/site/trade-data-online/en">ISED Canada</a> | figure by <a href="https://github.com/jackQCXie/CAtrade">author</a></small>

 Here is a by sector breakdown.
-I will say more about this later.
+I will say more about these later.

 __Imports by Sector (2024)__
 ![Figure](https://github.com/JackQCXie/CAtrade/blob/master/figures/03-sector-imports.png?raw=true){:.light}